+Is this how churches today treat outsiders?
 Can you imagine if this man wasn’t a Christian?
-Is this how churches today treat outsiders?
-It begs the question, why are contemporary evangelical churches CLOSED to anybody who doesn’t fit dominant culture?
+It begs the question, why do contemporary evangelical churches struggle to truly welcome those who don’t fit dominant culture?

 The church in question centres most activity on the Sunday service and programs, delivers music and content very well, and attracts a contemporary “cool” generation to fill the pews.
 Sound familiar?
 It may sound like your church.
-They’re really no different than most others in function.
+It’s attractional consumer driven Christianity where the race to the best production wins.
 They exist for their membership foremost and are not built well to welcome, let alone accept, outsiders.

-Part of it has to do with ideology.
+Churches struggle to welcome outsider for a number of reason.
+One has to do with ideology.
 Conservative churches are built to protect a way of life (to put simply).
 If you don’t conform then you aren’t welcome.
 That doesn’t mean these churches can’t love well, but there’s always an underlying precondition to that love, or to be more fair, there’s always underlying tension.
 For example, churches who claim to love the LGBTQ+2 community, but have no such person from the community in their church, and are not affirming, will never be fully welcoming.
 That’s not a question of who’s wrong or right, rather an issue of relationship.